dubinsky/dubinsky/_posts/2011-11-07-publishing-papers-on-web.md

 ```xml
 <xsl:import href="urn:docbkx:stylesheet/chunk.xsl"/>
 ```
-To avoid repeating common customizations, I use two more XSLT file: common-html.xsl and common.xsl.
-I import common-html.xsl in both html.xsl and epub.xsl, immediately after the import of the DocBook stylesheet and before other customization.
-Both common-html.xsl and pdf.xsl import common.xsl.
+To avoid repeating common customizations, I use two more XSLT file: `common-html.xsl` and `common.xsl`.
+I import `common-html.xsl` in both `html.xsl` and `epub.xsl`, immediately after the import of the DocBook stylesheet and before other customization.
+Both `common-html.xsl` and `pdf.xsl` import `common.xsl`.

 I do not use Oxygen's UI to set the transformation parameters, so that the build works even where Oxygen is not installed.
 The price: build from Oxygen is different from the "official" Maven-based build; but I can still use Oxygen to edit the documents.

 This is the customization that I use in html.xsl to enable MathJax:
 ```xml